Paradeplatz: Constituent buildings

 The Confiserie Sprüngli, in the southern block, opened in 1859.
 It is bounded by Paradeplatz to the north, Bahnhofstrasse to the east and Bleicherweg to the west.

-The UBS (formerly Bankverein) building on the western side dates to 1897–99.
+The UBS (formerly Bankverein) building on the western side dates to 1897–1899.
 It is bounded by Talacker to the north, Paradeplatz to the east and Bleicherweg to the south.

+Transportation

+Paradeplatz is closed to cars, but accessible by tram or on foot.
+The square's Paradeplatz tram stop is one of the main nodal points of the Zurich tram network operated by VBZ.

+History

+The site of the square once lay outside of the medieval city walls, and was incorporated into the town with the construction of the new ramparts in 1642.
+During the 17th century, it served as a livestock market, known as Säumärt (lit. 'pig market').
+In 1819 it was renamed Neumarkt (lit. 'new market', not to be confused with Neumarkt in Zurich's old town).
+In 1865, following the construction of Bahnhofstrasse, the square received its current name.